drmaize/ThermoAlign/README.md

 The next steps show you how to copy the ThermoAlign results from the Docker container to a folder on your machine.
 For this you will need the container id and the folder name of the ThermoAlign output.
 The container id is the id following "root@." in your terminal.
 For example, if your terminal shows "root@44a8a1fe2bff:", 44a8a1fe2bff is your container id.
 Command 6 showed us the name of the folder containin the ThermoAlign output

-    # Command 7: exit Docker container
+    # Command 7: exit Docker
     exit

-    # Command 8: copy output files from the container to your desired local directory.
+    # Command 8: copy output files from the container to your desired local directory
-    # This command has the following structure
+    # This command has the following structure:
     docker cp <containerId>:/TA_codes/<resultfolder> /local/path/target

     # Here is an example of the actual command, which needs to be edited to reflect details on your machine.
     docker cp 44a8a1fe2bff:/TA_codes/TA_2016-09-16T16_24_05_130340 /Users/ffx/Documents/ThermoAlign_results
-    # Replace "44a8a1fe2bff" with the docker contaiener id on your machine;
+    # replace "44a8a1fe2bff" with the docker contaiener id on your machine;
-    # Replace "TA_2016-09-16T16_24_05_130340" with the directory name of the output folder;
+    # replace "TA_2016-09-16T16_24_05_130340" with the directory name of the output folder;
-    # Replace "/Users/ffx/Documents/TA_results" with the path to where you want to copy the output to
+    # replace "/Users/ffx/Documents/TA_results" with the path to where you want to copy the output to.

 <h1 id="docker">
 ThermoAlign is Dockerized